- What are the advantages of a limited company in the UK?

 What types of limited company UK are there?

-What is a private limited company in the UK?
 A private limited company UK can be divided into two categories.

 Private limited (by shares) company: It is the most common type of limited company found in the UK.
 In a private limited company UK, the owners have limited liability.
 It means that the responsibility of the shareholders or the business owners is limited.
 It will be limited to the nominal value of shares owned by them.
 It is not traded on a public stock exchange.